 Retirement Benefit - A participant is entitled to begin receiving retirement benefits after attaining age 65 and completing ten years of service (seven years for Clerical employees).
-A monthly benefit equal to 1.31% (1.35% for Clerical employees) of the participant's final monthly average compensation (compensation averaged over the last 60 months of employment for Public Service employees and 36 months for Clerical employees), multiplied by years of service.
+A monthly benefit equal to 1.35% of the participant's final monthly average compensation (compensation averaged over the last 60 months of employment for Public Service employees and 36 months for Clerical employees), multiplied by years of service.